 Whale Watching Crescent City, CA

 Gray whales, Humpback whales and even Orcas can be spotted in the waters around Crescent City, CA year-round.
-While Pebble Beach is an ideal place for whale watching in Crescent City, visitors can book whale watching tours by kayak or charter a boat from the port of Crescent City as well.
+While Pebble Beach is an ideal place for whale watching in Crescent City from land, visitors can book Crescent City whale watching tours by boat, too.
+From the port of Crescent City, visitors can embark on whale watching tours by kayak or charter a boat.

 Things To Do Near Crescent City, CA